-A great deal of geographic data is none of the above - instead of being composed of the numbers that computers understand, it is stored as text data - references to placenames, streets, addresses, and so on.
+Some geographic data is neither vector nor raster: instead of being composed of the numbers that computers understand, it is stored as text data, including references to place names, streets, addresses, and other means of identification.

 United States or

 1714 14th Street.
-Likewise, this isn’t always accurate - one place on Earth can be inside of overlapping and conflicting boundaries or between address points.
+Like forward geocoding, it is approximate - one place on Earth can be inside of overlapping and conflicting boundaries or between address points.

-Geocoding and reverse geocoding can be very tricky: coordinate position errors, poorly formatted address data, and an ever-changing grid of streets and buildings contribute to the difficulty in turning addresses into coordinates, or vice versa.
+Geocoding and reverse geocoding are difficult: coordinate position errors, poorly formatted address data, and an ever-changing grid of streets and buildings contribute to the difficulty in turning addresses into coordinates, or vice versa.